ThiagoMunich/Shopping-Cart/README.md

-# Simple shopping cart
+## Simple shopping cart

 This is a front-end challenge proposed by Base2 Tecnologia.

-## Available Scripts
+## How to run it

-Clone this repo and run the code bellow to install all dependencies:
+Clone this repo and use the code bellow to install all dependencies:

 ### `yarn`